AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2021-01-10-swifty-wasmer.md

 an embeddable runtime for Wasm, wrapped in a simple
 [Swift API](https://github.com/helje5/SwiftyWasmer).

+> Note: 2023-09-23: This is probably outdated by now.
+API changes in Wasmer.

 While it isn't used that much in production just yet, you likely have heard about